Cheap things to do in NYC

 • Contemporary art

-Manhattan’s Meatpacking District has long been a refuge for creatives and artists, even if it’s gotten pretty bougie over the past decade.
-Still, dozens of nearby galleries offer a walkable tour of modern and contemporary art, most of which is for sale, but totally free to see.
+Manhattan’s Meatpacking District has long been a refuge for creatives and artists, even if it’s gotten pretty bougie over the past two decades.
+Still, dozens of nearby galleries offer a walkable tour of modern and contemporary art, most of which is for sale at steep prices, but totally free to see.

-Go on a self-guided Chelsea gallery hop from 29th St. to 18th St. between 11th and 9th Avenues, and you’ll see plenty of treasures.
+Go on a self-guided Chelsea gallery hop from 29th Street to 18th Street between 11th and 9th Avenues, and you’ll see plenty of treasures.

-Known as Manhattan’s “newest” neighborhood, this development below Hudson Yards is a serene getaway from Midtown’s craziness.
+Known as Manhattan’s “newest” neighborhood, this development below Hudson Yards is a more serene getaway from Midtown’s craziness, but still within walking distance of Penn Station.
 Think: Plenty of green space, outdoor art installations, outdoor seating at local spots like Daily Provisions and Zou Zou’s, plus the rooftop at Ci Siamo, and a small skating rink in the winter.
-Manhattan West food hall is a nice spot to grab a picnic to eat in the plaza here or bring back up to The High Line.
+Manhattan West Food Hall is a nice spot to grab a picnic to eat in the plaza here or bring back up to the High Line.

 Advertising

 New York hair salon Bumble and Bumble’s long-running Model Project takes everyday people and lets them model haircuts—for free!
-And you get product credits.
-Just apply, submit photos, and pick which style you want their trainees (many are pro stylists just learning b&b’s signature techniques) you want to practice on you.
-Styles range from long haircuts to blowouts, and you get to add modeling to your resume.
+Plus, you get product credits.
+Just apply, submit photos and pick which style you want their trainees (many are pro stylists just learning B&B’s signature techniques) you want to practice on you.
+Styles range from long haircuts to blowouts to cropped cuts, and you get to add modeling to your resume.

 Advertising

-Make like Carrie Bradshaw on assignment and enroll in a class at Trapeze School New York.
-No experience is necessary to start out with a small group class (12 or fewer students) where you’ll learn to fly like a circus performer with the background of Manhattan’s skyline inspiring you.
-Classes move up in levels, so if you’re committed, you can learn tricks and more.
+Make like Carrie Bradshaw on assignment and enroll in a class at Circus Academy New York (formerly known as Trapeze School New York).
+No experience is necessary to start out with a small group class where you’ll learn to fly like a circus performer with the background of Manhattan’s skyline inspiring you.
+Classes move up in levels, so if you’re committed, you can learn tricks and more or even enroll in a semester-long educational endeavor.

 • Sports and fitness